lunchbag/hugo-blog/content/posts/new-beginnings.md

 There's no way to sugarcoat it– entrepreneurship is not easy and it's not for everybody.
 The leap it takes to leave the security of a job with benefits and a steady paycheck to pursue an unproven business idea backed by passion requires preparation.
 Being exposed in a variety of ways to the challenges, rewards and daily life of solopreneurship over time helps grease the knees.

-If you're an subject matter expert with working experience in a vertical such as, but not limited to, marketing, finance or engineering, and you're curious about solopreneurship, one of the best ways to explore this path is by working directly with a bootstrapped founder who may be in need of your skillsets for a particular project or task.
-By working directly with the decision maker in a fast-paced environment, you'll be able to make bigger impacts in a shorter amount of time.
-Undoubtedly, these experiences will help you refine what your ideal work and lifestyle situations are.
+If you're an subject matter expert with working experience in a vertical such as, but not limited to, marketing, finance or engineering, and you're curious about solopreneurship, one of the best ways to explore this path is by working closely with a bootstrapped founder who was in your position probably not too long ago.

+Being connected to a pool of highly-vetted bootstrapped founders who like to move fast and who may be in need of your skillsets for a particular project or task will be an excellent way to try freelancing and help refine what your ideal work and lifestyle situations are!

 <span class="highlight"><b>Picnic Collective doesn't have a requirement of being a current business owner.
 If you resonate with our mission and you're exceptional at what you do, we want you to join our picnic.</b></span>